vortexint/Magnet/readme.md

 git submodule update --init --recursive --progress
 ```

-Contents of `bundle/` are files to be packaged with the game
+Contents of `assets/` are files to be packaged with the game
+`assets/secure` becomes an AES encrypted archive, loaded in runtime